serverlessworkflow/specification/specification.md

 #### Using Functions for Expression Evaluation

-In addition to defining RESTful, RPC, GraphQL and OData services and their operations, workflow [functions definitions](#Function-Definition) can also be used to define expressions that should be evaluated during workflow execution.
+In addition to defining RESTful, AsyncAPI, RPC, GraphQL and OData services and their operations, workflow [functions definitions](#Function-Definition) can also be used to define expressions that should be evaluated during workflow execution.

 Defining expressions as part of function definitions has the benefit of being able to reference